naturalis/tomatogenome-en-tibi-cpdna/doc/Networks/README.md

 'Median Joining Network' (epsilon=0) to construct the haplotype networks.

-Using the graphical interface, we reorient the graph and its terminal edges to reduce branch and label overlaps and optimize for landscape orientation of the main graph.
+Using the graphical interface, we move the terminal edges to reduce branch and label overlaps and optimize for landscape orientation of the main graph.
 Exporting produces the files:

 - `Network_concatenated_regions.pdf`